PumpkinProjects/OSRSDataPluginAPI/README.md

 # OSRSDataPluginAPI

-This Project is an Old School (2007) RuneLite Plugin designed being used to manage, build, and serve metrics/data collected via a Custom RuneLite Plugin.
+This Project is an Old School (2007) RuneLite Plugin being used to manage, build, and serve metrics/data collected via a Custom RuneLite Plugin.

 # Stack Information